 A long flamenco tradition exists in Granada.
 Sacromonte is a good place to see zambra, a flamenco variation with a more Oriental feel in which the singer also dances.
 Two popular — or at least well-established — zambra venues are Zambra Cueva del Rocío (Camino del Sacromonte 70) and María la Canastera.
 I’d just go and explore late at night (with no wallet and €30 in my pocket) rather than booking an evening through my hotelier (many offer to make these reservations for guests).

-View from San Nicolás – Alhambra at Night
+San Nicolás – View the Alhambra at Night

 At sunset, make sure you make your way to San Nicolás for perhaps the best view of the Alhambra and Granada as a whole.
 Full disclosure, there will be quite a few tourists here around sunset, because San Nicolás is no secret.
-If you want to avoid the crowds, stick to Sacromonte at sunset.
+If you want to avoid the crowds, you can stick to Sacromonte at sunset and get an incredible view from there as well.

 If you brave the crowds, you’ll get a stunning view of the palace lit up in all its glory.
 We were fine elbowing our way through a few strangers, probably because we’d had a few pitchers of Sangria by then…

 Granada is right up near the top of our favorite cities on earth to walk around.
-Our favorite thing to do is to pick a destination, a mile or two away, and to wander through the city.
+You will stumble across so many cool sights and cute shops and restaurants that you wouldn’t have found otherwise.
+One of our favorite things to do in Granada was to pick a destination a mile or two away, and to wander towards that destination through the city.

 We stop at shops when Julie feels like it, stop at cafes when Julie is hungry, basically just do whatever Julie wants to.
 Zach is just responsible for us getting there.

-Photo opportunities ABOUND in the city, and to be honest we felt like we were the only ones in the city.
-Granada is not a huge tourist town, and any tourists that are here typically are found near the Alhambra.
+Photo opportunities ABOUND in the city, and to be honest we felt like we were the only ones exploring Granada this way!
+Granada is not a huge tourist town, and any tourists that are here typically are found somewhere near the Alhambra.

 This is ESPECIALLY true from 3:00pm to 6:00pm.
-Like most Spanish towns, everything shuts down for the mid-day siesta.
+Like most Spanish towns, everything shuts down for the mid-day siesta in Granada.
+Many restaurants and shops will not be open around this time, so make sure you’re prepared!

-You know what this means?
-You will have the perfect opportunity to immerse yourself in local culture, and be perfectly okay taking a mid-afternoon nap!
+We recommend you take full advantage of the siesta!
+After all, it is the perfect opportunity to immerse yourself in local culture, and be perfectly okay taking a mid-afternoon nap!
 We did, and it was magnificent.
-After your siesta, you’ll have all the more energy to hit the town for an evening of tapas, Sangria, and dancing!
+After your siesta, you’ll have all the more energy to hit the town for an evening of tapas, Sangria, and maybe even Flamenco dancing!

 Every single bar or cafe we went to had free tapas, and we went to quite a few (not to brag), so you will easily be able to find free tapas on your trip.
 In fact, we challenge you to find a place that doesn’t have free tapas.

 Tinto de Verano: You HAVE to try Tinto de Verano on your trip to Spain!
-Tourists drink Sangria (which we also love), locals drink this.
+Tourists drink Sangria (which we also love), locals drink Tinto de Verano.
 It is a mixture of lemonade and red wine, and OH BOY is it awesome.
 Refreshing and delicious!

 After all, you’re on vacation, so kick back and relax!
-Order a beer or two, stuff your face, and experience Granada the best way you know how!
+Order a beer or two, stuff your face with all of the Granada food you can find, and experience South Spain the best way you know how!

 El Bañuelo is an ancient bath house located in central Granada, right at the base of the hill leading up to the Alhambra.
-No longer a functioning bath house, El Bañuelo is now a small museum open to tourists and locals.
+No longer a functioning bath house, El Bañuelo is now a small museum open to tourists and locals, and is one of the best things to do in Granada for tourists.

 The bath house is pretty small (the entire tour takes about 15 minutes) so we recommend taking advantage of free entrance on Sundays.
 You can get some awesome pics on the inside though!